andypiper/andypiper/README.md

 💖 [OMG](https://andypiper.omg.lol)

 - I'm one of the co-hosts of the weekly technology podcast 🎙️ [Games at Work dot biz](https://gamesatwork.biz) - you can find us on all the major podcast directories.
 Let us know what you think!
-- I sometimes write longer things on [DEV](https://dev.to/andypiper) or [Medium](https://andypiper.medium.com), but most frequently on [my own website](https://andypiper.co.uk).
-My most recent blog posts are listed above.
+- My [website](https://andypiper.co.uk) is where I post blog updates, and the most recent posts are listed above.
 - I have [a newsletter](https://buttondown.email/andypiper) 📮 which gets sent to subscribers on an occasional basis.
 I haven't sent one out for ages.
 I should get on that.

 ### Code (outside GitHub)